 David S. Coats

 David Coats is the firm’s co-managing partner and senior litigation partner.
-In 2022, (as well as in 2019, 2020, and 2021), North Carolina Super Lawyers named David as one of the Top 100 Lawyers in North Carolina.
-They also named him in 2022 (and in 2021) as one of the Top 25 Lawyers in Raleigh.
-He has been recognized and peer selected for each of the past 15 years for inclusion in The Best Lawyers in America; Business North Carolina Magazine’s Legal Elite; and North Carolina Super Lawyers – and in a variety of areas including litigation, construction law, and insurance law.
+In 2023, (as well as in 2019, 2020, 2021, and 2022), North Carolina Super Lawyers named David as one of the Top 100 Lawyers in North Carolina.
+They also named him in 2023 (and in 2021 and 2022) as one of the Top 25 Lawyers in Raleigh.
+He has been recognized and peer selected for each of the past 17 years for inclusion in The Best Lawyers in America; Business North Carolina Magazine’s Legal Elite; and North Carolina Super Lawyers – and in a variety of areas including insurance law, commercial litigation, construction law, and construction litigation.
 Since 1997, Martindale Hubbell has recognized David with its highest “AV” peer rating and has also recognized him with the highest rating as voted on by the Judiciary.
 In 2015, Best Lawyers in America selected David as Lawyer of the Year and the best lawyer in insurance law in the Raleigh metropolitan market.

 David focuses his practice on commercial litigation, construction defect litigation, insurance coverage litigation, insurance bad faith and unfair claim practices, professional malpractice defense, appellate practice, and municipal and law enforcement liability law, as well as personal injury actions.
 Experienced in federal and state court proceedings, David is the attorney of record in over 35 published opinions from the North Carolina Court of Appeals, the North Carolina Supreme Court, Federal District Courts in North Carolina and South Carolina, and the U.S. Fourth Circuit Court of Appeals and he has tried a large number of cases to verdict both in state and federal court.
 David is also a certified mediator and has mediated and arbitrated a variety of cases.